EveOfMaly/mini-crm/notes.md

 - I want to create a new page
 - So that I can get tracking on that page

+Button to fire traffic to a page

+Information on what the user does

 See a view of all the users contact    -> /user/app/crm
 - As a user